Fred Again: Actual Life and other various projects

 On 17 August 2024, he played at Lowlands Festival in the Netherlands, and on 24 August 2024, he headlined Reading Festival..

-On December 13, 2024, he released a pair of singles, as an expansion to Ten Days, titled "Two More Days".
+On 13 December 2024, he released a pair of singles, as an expansion to Ten Days, titled "Two More Days".
 These singles were "light dark light" featuring Angie McMahon and "little mystery" featuring John Martyn.

-On June 17 2025, he released "Victory Lap" featuring Skepta and PlaqueBoyMax.
+On 17 June 2025, he released "Victory Lap" featuring Skepta and PlaqueBoyMax.
+The song spawned a series of four remixes, featuring rappers That Mexican OT, Denzel Curry, Hanumankind, D Double E, and LYNY.

-On August 22 2025, he released "Back 2 Back" featuring Skepta as part of his ongoing USB project.

-On August 29 2025, he released "21 Years" featuring Skepta, "Last 1s Left" featuring Skepta, and "London" featuring Skepta as part of his ongoing USB project.

-On October 3 2025, he released "You're a Star" featuring Amyl and the Sniffers as part of his ongoing USB project.
+In August 2025, he released four singles, namely, "Back 2 Back", "21 Years", "Last 1s Left", and "London", all of whom featured Skepta, as part of his ongoing USB project.
+On 3 October 2025, he released "You're a Star" featuring Amyl and the Sniffers as part of his ongoing USB project.